mcdonc/djangocon2012-pyramid-talk/presentation.rst

 .. no idea who first came up with the idea that request/response web frameworks have anything to do with the MVC pattern defined via smalltalk in the 1980s.
 Arguments about which web frameworks are "more MVC" than others hilarious, completely miss the point.
+Like arguing which sweater is more OSHA compliant.
 Django authors were smart enough to know how crazy that was.

 - Arguments about how a web framework implements "MVC" are usually distractions.